sstaub/gma3/README.md

 ```

 ## **OscButton**
 With this class you can create generic buttons which allows you to control other OSC compatible software in the network like QLab.
-The class initializer is overloaded to allow sending different OSC data types: Interger 32 bit, Float, Strings or no data.<br>
+The class initializer is overloaded to allow sending different OSC data types: Integer 32 bit, Float, Strings or no data.<br>
 **!
-When using interger or float, 0 or 0.0 is explicit send when releasing the button !**
+When using integer or float, 0 or 0.0 is explicit send when releasing the button !**

 ### Constructor
 ```cpp